wcraigtrader/game-parts/README.md

 * eclipse_population_tray
   This is a laser-cut tray for quickly arranging the population cubes for Eclipse.

-* eclipse_system_tray
+* eclipse_sector_tray
-  This is a laser-cut tray for organizing the star system hexes
+  This is a laser-cut tray for organizing the sector hexes for Eclipse.

 These parts and associated files are dual-licensed by W. Craig Trader under Creative Commons Attribution-ShareAlike 3.0 Unported License and